 - Ensuring the content is relatable to real-life situations

-You could also add digital security performance to employee appraisals, as another way of keeping an eye on who’s following the rules.
-Tools like wfo solutions (workforce optimization solutions) are useful for tracking employee performance and training.
+You could also add digital security performance to employee appraisals to keep an eye on who’s following the rules.
+Tools like wfo solutions (workforce optimization solutions) help track employee performance and training.

 5. Keep communicating!

-Communication is key – you should let all employees know how your security upgrades work and why they are so vital.
-It’s particularly important that they understand why you need to protect their personal devices.
+Communication is vital – you should let all employees know how your security upgrades work and why they are so vital.
+In addition, they must understand why you need to protect their devices.
 This can avoid it being seen as an infringement when you track their device or disable actions.

-Basically, you need employees to ‘buy in’ to the mobile security being deployed by your company.
+It would help if you bought into the mobile security being deployed by your company.
 Walking users through the process and what it means will reduce user error.
-It also helps employees feel important enough to be trusted with the full information, creating a collaborative feel throughout the business.
+It also helps employees feel important enough to be trusted with the complete information, creating a collaborative feel throughout the business.

 In between the training sessions, keep up regular and consistent communication.
-Don’t just send out vague emails about patches or upgrades – always explain how any new mobile security features will be beneficial to the employee and the business.
+Don’t just send out vague emails about patches or upgrades – always explain how any new mobile security features will benefit the employee and the business.

-To create and maintain a mobile security culture across the business, make sure every employee and every department is involved.
+To create and maintain a mobile security culture across the business, ensure every employee and every department is involved.
 As well as providing training, ask for regular feedback – what do employees think the risks are?
-Pair this with your own assessment and that of any security consultants you bring in.
-Make use of effective performance management tools to keep track of things.
+Pair this with your assessment and any security consultants you bring in.
+Finally, use practical performance management tools to keep track of things.

 Overall, this will help employees feel like they are really contributing something valuable to the business, which in turn will stimulate motivation, productivity and a more positive attitude.